-Dr Viral Desai Granted Anticipatory Bail
+Dr Viral Desai granted anticipatory bail

 Dr Viral Desai has claimed that he and the complainant were in a consensual relationship and that she had purposefully misrepresented the facts in her complaint.
 He submitted evidence in the form of photographs and WhatsApp messages exchanged with the complainant, which showed that he and the complainant were in a consensual relationship since last few years.
 Dr Desai drew the attention of the court to the fact that immediately after the alleged incident of rape, the complainant herself took the doctor for dinner to a restaurant from his clinic and continued to chat with him on a regular basis.

-Hon’ble Additional Sessions Judge Smt.
-Kalpana S. Hore granted relief to Dr Desai on November 19, 2019.
-Dr Desai's counsel, Mr Parvez Memon, senior partner of MZM Legal, pointed out to the court that the complainant is a forty-two-year-old actress who is going through a troubled marriage and is amidst a divorce case in the family court.
+Additional Sessions Judge Kalpana S Hore granted relief to Dr Desai on November 19, 2019.
+Dr Desai's counsel, Parvez Memon, senior partner of MZM Legal, pointed out to the court that the complainant is a forty-two-year-old actress who is going through a troubled marriage and is amidst a divorce case in the family court.
 There cannot have been a relationship on the basis of a promise of marriage since the complainant was already married, argued Memon.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)